wusai2333/trib/doc/lab2.md

 painless.
 However, if you changed stuff, you need to merge the changes.

-Now update the `triblab` repo by merging branch `lab2`.
+Also update the `triblab` repo to merge branch `lab2`.
 There will be several changes:

 - Some line changes in `makefile`.